-Sjogren's syndrome is an autoimmune disorder.
+Sjogren's syndrome is an autoimmune disorder in which the body produces antibodies that attack its fluid-producing tissues and organs.
 The symptoms associated with Sjogren's are caused by the infiltration of immune-system cells, usually B and T lymphocytes, into the glands responsible for secreting fluid.
 This particular autoimmune illness appears as inflammation in certain glands of the body that produce moisture such as the (lacrimal glands) that leads to decreased water production for tears and eye dryness and the salivary glands (including the parotid glands) that leads to mouth dryness.

 On a tight budget?

 Primary Sjogren's syndrome, existing as a disorder in its own right, involves gland inflammation (resulting dry eyes and mouth, etc.) and is not associated with a connective tissue disease referred to as primary Sjogren's syndrome.

 Secondary Sjogren's syndrome involves not only gland inflammation, but may develop years after the onset of an associated rheumatic disorder of connective tissue disease such as systemic lupus, rheumatoid arthritis erythematosus or scleroderma.

 The most common symptoms of Sjögren’s are dry eyes and dry mouth.
 The symptoms include the following:

 - Generalized dryness, including chronic dryness and possibly inflammation of the eyes and mouth.
 In addition to mouth dryness, inflammation of the salivary glands can lead to dental decay, mouth sores and swelling, cavities, gum disease, difficulty in swallowing (gastroesophageal reflux disease), stones, and/or infection of the parotid gland inside of the cheeks.
 It includes dry skin, including external genitalia, vaginal dryness, and dryness in the ear, nose, and throat .